cldrn/davtest/README.txt

 - attempting to create a new directory (MKCOL)
 - attempting to put test files of various programming langauges (PUT)
 - optionally attempt to put files with .txt extension, then move to executable (MOVE)
+- optionally attempt to put files with .txt extension, then copy to executable (COPY)
 - check if files executed or were uploaded properly
 - optionally upload a backdoor/shell file for languages which execute